 For the safety of our students, we strongly encourage drivers to refrain from using cell phones during drop-off and pick-up times.
+Additionally, your speed may not exceed 10 MPH when in our parking lot.

 Morning Curbside Drop-Off